savvasha/cyprus-pharmacies/readme.txt

 Requires PHP: 5.6.40
 Stable tag: 1.0.0

-Show all-night pharmacies of Cyprus
+Show all-night today and tomorrow pharmacies of Cyprus

 == Description ==
 An easy way to show the all-night today and tomorrow pharmacies of Cyprus per city (Nicosia, Limassol, Larnaca, Paralimni, Paphos).